Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Mentions/README.md

 # Overview

-The `Mentions` component extends the functionality of the Ant Design Mentions component by providing additional customization and support for stricter type safety.
+The `Mentions` component extends the functionality of the Ant Design Mentions component.
 It ensures that all props are type-checked more rigorously compared to the standard Ant Design Mentions component.

 # Props